7 Plants for Winter Interest and Year-Long Appeal

 Give your yard winter interest with these evergreen trees, shrubs and ornamental grasses

-Most landscapes have the winter blahs.
+Do you have plants for winter interest in your yard?
+If not, your landscape suffers from the winter blahs.
 When the cold season arrives and leaves drop from the trees and bushes, there is no winter interest.
-There’s simply nothing to catch your eye for the entire winter season.
+There’s simply nothing to catch your eye during winter season.

 “Most homeowners buy plants that are full of life and color in the spring and summer,” said Jeff Dinslage, president of Nature Hills Nursery.
 “But these plants go dormant and look lifeless in the colder months.”